hkrsm/My-codes/README.md

 # My-codes

-# Developer: ABDUL MOHSIN SIDDIQI (B.Tech CSE)
+# ABDUL MOHSIN SIDDIQI

-Includes source codes for some of the well known good problems..............
+(currently pursuing B.Tech in Computers at JMI, New Delhi)